 Before you start trading, first you should determine how active you want to be.
 This is one of the fundamental questions which will help pave the way ahead.
 What are your current responsibilities, and how much time do you have at hand?

 Only when you have decided if you want to trade on a daily basis, versus buying-and-holding for several days or weeks, can you truly figure out the trading style that suits you.

-Traders are generally grouped into two camps — day and swing — and there are key differences you should understand as you plot your course.
+Active traders are generally grouped into two camps — day and swing — and there are key differences you should understand as you plot your course.
 Ultimately, it all comes down to the time frames, technical expertise levels, and your personal choice, of course.

-The ultimate end goal for both day traders and swing traders is the same, namely generating profits.
-The holding period — and therefore the technical tools being used are what is different.
+The ultimate end goal for both day traders and swing traders is the same; namely, generating profits.
+The holding periods — and therefore the technical tools being used — are what makes the difference.

 Day trading involves making multiple trades on a daily basis, as the name suggests.
 According to the pattern day trader (PDT) rule established by the Financial Industry Regulatory Authority (FINRA), investors who make at least four “round trip” trades within five days are considered day traders.
-Day traders look to profit from price discrepancies, and may get into positions based off technicals, fundamentals or quantitative reasons.
+Day traders look to profit from price discrepancies.
+They may get into positions based off technicals, fundamentals, or quantitative reasons.
 Day traders look to make a living from trading securities and typically don’t hold positions overnight.

 Moreover, you can start swing trading with a small amount of capital, whereas a day trader is subject to the “pattern day trader rule.“

 This rule brands anyone making more than four day trades in the same security over five business days as a “pattern day trader.”
 This is provided that the trades represent more than 6 percent of the trader’s activity in that stretch.
 Pattern day traders must maintain minimum equity of $25,000 in their account on any day they plan to trade (and must meet that limit before they start trading for the day).

 So, Which Style of Trading Should You Adopt?